Is Florence Worth Visiting? Here’s All You Need to Know

 If you like pharmacies, medicine, and/or perfumes, this one is for you!
 Florence is home to the oldest pharmacy in the world, Farmacia di Santa Maria Novella.
 Dating back to 1221, Farmacia di Santa Maria Novella came into existence soon after the Basilica’s construction.

 The Basilica was a convent of Dominican Friars, who, in an attempt to take care of the gardens, began to discover the medicinal properties of plants.
 A few years later, the Friars began creating fragrances and wellness products.
-Due to this, the pharmacy became a pharmacy perfume shop.
+Due to this, the pharmacy became a perfume shop.

 Is Florence worth visiting?
 Yes.
 One of the reasons is the Oldest Pharmacy in the World: Farmacia di Santa Maria Novella